-Baocai Zhang, who is a Non-Executive Director, serves as a director of Yankuang.
-Xianggian Wu and Qingchun Zhao, who are Non-Executive Directors, serve as the directors of Yanzhou.
+Baocai Zhang, who is a non-executive Director, serves as a director of Yankuang.
+Xiangqian Wu and Qingchun Zhao, who are non-executive Directors, serve as the directors of Yanzhou.
 Yankuang and Yanzhou are the controlling shareholders of the Company.
 As at 31 December 2020, Yankuang is, directly and indirectly, interested in approximately 56.01% of the shares in Yanzhou and Yanzhou is interested in approximately 62.26% of the shares in the Company.
 Yankuang is principally engaged in the production and sale of coal, coal chemicals and aluminium, power generation, machinery manufacturing and financial investments.
 During 2020, Yankuang Group Co.
 Ltd. and Shandong Energy Group Co.
 Ltd. merged and Yankuang Group was renamed as Shandong Energy Co.
-Ltd on or around 31 March 2021.
-The merger did not result in any change in the controlling shareholder or the actual controller of Yanzhou (the immediate controlling shareholder of the Group), which remained as Yankuang Group
+Ltd..
+The merger did not result in any change in the controlling shareholder or the actual controller of Yanzhou (the immediate controlling shareholder of the Group), which remained as Yankuang Group (now renamed as Shandong Energy Co.
+Ltd.).
+Yanzhou is principally engaged in the production of coal and coal chemicals, manufacturing of mechanical and electrical equipment and power and heat generation.
+The mining assets of Yanzhou located in Australia, other than through its interest in the Group, are managed and operated by the Company.
+Yankuang does not have any interests in mines in Australia other than through its interests in Yanzhou and the Group.